fabric8io/fabric8/building.md

 Building Fabric8
 ============

+Due to certain plugin dependencies, Building Fabric8 requires a version of Maven >= 3.2.1.

 First of all, the Fabric8 build process may need, more memory than the default allocated to the maven process.
 Therefore, ensure to set the